zdorf101/Temple-Snake/README.md

     "Snakes, you guys are on your own." -Indiana Jones

-Welcome to the Temple of the Forbidden Eye !
+Welcome to the Temple of the Forbidden Eye

-    I am a Cast Member and I have included a bunch of references to Indiana Jones and the Temple of the Forbidden Eye!
+    I am a Cast Member and I have included a bunch of references to the Indiana Jones Attraction at Disneland!

-    This attraction can be found at Disneyland Park in Anaheim, Ca!
 The Temple Archeologists kindly refer to the giant snake as Fluffy.

     This game is a homage to my wonderful finance who worked this attraction for several years!